smaho-engineering/mailto/README.md

 I might not merge all pull requests, especially changes that improve things for one client, but makes it worse for others.
 We consider the iOS mail app and Gmail on Android the two most important mail clients.

-## `/example`
+## Examples

 You'll find runnable, great examples on the project's GitHub repository in the [**`/example` folder**](https://github.com/smaho-engineering/mailto/tree/master/example).

-#### Flutter example app
+### Flutter example app

-0. Clone the repository
+1. Clone the repository
 1. Change directory to `cd example/flutter`
-2. `flutter run` and wait for the app to start
+1. `flutter run` and wait for the app to start
-3. You can fill out the forms with your own input or click the "Surprise me" button to see how your mail client handles tricky input
+1. You can fill out the forms with your own input or click the "Surprise me" button to see how your mail client handles tricky input

-#### HTTP server serving an HTML web page with a mailto link
+### HTTP server serving an HTML web page with a mailto link

 The `mailto` package works in any Dart program: be it Flutter, AngularDart, or on the server.